code-423n4/2024-10-superposition/README.md

 ## Main invariants

-The functionality should be reasonably similar to Uniswap's.
+The concentrated liquidity math should be as reasonably similar to Uniswap's as possible.

 ## Attack ideas (where to focus for bugs)
-1. Discrepancy with Uniswap in an end to end environment
+1. Any discrepancies with Uniswap in an end to end environment
 2. Fee taking isn't correct.
-Full ticks aren't correct
+Full ticks aren't correct?

 ## All trusted roles in the protocol